 Chippewa Square is most notably known as the filming location for Forrest Gump’s bench scene.
 While the bench is not really there, the park is still a lovely place to visit in Savannah.
 It is one of our favorite squares.

 13. The Cathedral Basilica of Saint John the Baptist

 You will most definitely see The Cathedral Basilica of Saint John the Baptist in the Savannah skyline.
 With beautiful stained windows and ceiling work, the church is an iconic photo depicting Savannah.

 14. Rainbow Row

 Did you know that Savannah has its own form of Rainbow Row?
 This quiet part of Savannah makes a picture-perfect area to visit.

-The Savannah Theater is one of the oldest theaters still operating.
+The Savannah Theatre is one of the oldest theatres still operating.
 It opened its doors in 1818.
 Due to a fire, the theater was restored to its current art-deco design in 1948.

 16. Johnson Square

 Johnson Square was the first and largest Square in Savannah.
 The square features 2 fountains, a sundial, and a memorial obelisk to Nathanael Greene, a Major General in the Revolutionary War.

 Built in 1991, the Talmadge Memorial Bridge is an icon of Savannah’s Riverfront.
 You can get views like this from one of Savannah’s rooftop bars.